-Occasional sales Occasional or casual sales of horses owned for personal use, herself out as engaged in business.
+Occasional or casual sales of horses owned for personal use, not made in the regular or ordinary course of business, are not subject to sales or use tax if the seller does not hold himself or herself out as engaged in business.
 N.C.
-Gen. Stat. §105-164.3(11).
+Gen. Stat. §105-164.3(1l).